ASIAN ELEPHANTS - ENDANGERED

 Elephant endotheliotropic herpes virus (EEHV) is a deadly virus which affects young elephants typically around 2-8 years old, striking elephants both in the wild and in zoos with devastating effects.

-Currently there is no vaccination against the virus and drug treatment is effective in just 20% - 30% of cases.
+Fatal cases of EEHV have been documented on a global scale and drug treatment is effective in just 20% - 30% of cases.
 Ongoing research is being carried out in zoos around the world, to learn more about the virus and to find ways of improving outcomes for elephants that develop the virus.
-Ultimately, the aim is to develop a preventative vaccine.
+Since 2019, Chester Zoo have been working with leading scientists to develop the world’s first vaccine for EEHV

 Find out what our colleagues at Chester Zoo are doing to support research into a EEHV vaccine